 What kinds of internships count toward the Environmental Studies degree requirements?

 The multidisciplinary nature of Environmental Studies means that a vast array of opportunities for environment-related internships exist.
-Environmental Studies internships may be found in: conservation and management, advocacy and activism, consulting, environmental economics, environmental education, environmental engineering, environmental law, toxicology and wildlife biology.
-Information on internship opportunities is available on the Environmental Studies bulletin board, at the Career Center and on the Environmental Studies website.
+ES internships may be found in: conservation and management, advocacy and activism, consulting, environmental economics, environmental education, environmental engineering, environmental law, environmental policy, toxicology and wildlife biology.
+Information on internship opportunities is available on the ES bulletin board, at the Career Center and on the Environmental Studies website.

 What are the benefits of participating in an internship?